Group: Egypt's security forces 'disappear, torture' children

 The group said Egypt's criminal justice system has failed to "seriously investigate the children's allegations of torture and ill-treatment."
 The report alleged that a prosecutor in one case threatened to send a boy "back to the officer" who had tortured him if the boy refused to make a confession.

-Egypt's government has since the military's 2013 overthrow of an elected but divisive president — the Muslim Brotherhood's Mohammed Morsi — launched a crackdown on dissent, jailing thousands of Islamists, along with secular, pro-democracy advocates, It has also imposed tight control of the media and rolled back freedoms won in a 2011 uprising.
+Egypt's government has since the military's 2013 overthrow of an elected but divisive president — the Muslim Brotherhood's Mohammed Morsi — launched a crackdown on dissent, jailing thousands of Islamists, along with secular, pro-democracy advocates.
+It has also imposed tight control of the media and rolled back freedoms won in a 2011 uprising.